lucapette/web/main/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 If your endpoint can afford a little downtime, you can just take it down and start the updated application.
 Generally, restoration is really fast (thanks to those persistent stores we use for interactive queries).

 Often though even a little downtime might be problematic.
 In such cases, the easiest way out is to deploy a new version of the application all together (meaning with a new app id).

 While I don't really advocate for "immutable deployment" in general, that's probably the simplest strategy here.
 Also, it's worth noticing you must deploy an new application _anyway_ in case you change the topology of your app.

 Since you know upfront you will need to recompute the whole state sometimes, how long this process takes is very relevant to the way you operate the endpoint.
 Fortunately, it can be estimated with great confidence.
-You need to know your end to end throughput (how long it takes a record to travel the whole topology from input nodes till the terminal) and how many records you have in your input topics.
+You need to know your end-to-end throughput (how long it takes a record to travel the whole topology from input nodes till the terminal) and how many records you have in your input topics.
 That's the whole formula.

 While such an "immutable" strategy may feel too complicated (well it indeed is), it enables interesting testing strategies.

 For example, I often found myself writing scripts to compare the JSON response of two different versions of an endpoint.
 That gave me very high confidence that the new version did was working as expected.

 Another interesting consequence of this strategy is that it often enables "wild" experimentation with new versions.
 Because the increased confidence often leads to leap changes in a topology, after all you can verify new versions with great accuracy without impacting the production endpoint.

 Operating interactive queries endpoint is almost the same operating a regular Kafka Streams application: